395t/review-assignments/_summaries/zhao2020point_2.md

 author: # sritank
 score: # 9/10

+---

 * Core idea?

-They design a Point Transformer layer for point cloud processing suitable for point cloud labeling and segmentation.
+They design a Point Transformer network suitable for point cloud labeling and segmentation.
+They state that slef-attention function is a set operator that is invariant to permuation and cardinality of the inputs making it suitable for 3D point cloud processing.
 They introduce vector self-attention and trainable position encoding among others to make their residual transformer network invariant to permutation and cardinality.

 * Technical Implementation?